false-schemers/skint/misc/syntax-rules.md

 ## Why stop here?

 The above collection of named escapes is selected as an *almost* minimal one.
 Its purpose is not to make `syntax-rules`-based macro programming more convenient, but to extend its core abilities in dealing with non-structural S-expressions.
-It is possible to recognize them and work with them via convertion to/from structural form if a need be.
+It is possible to recognize them and work with them via convertion to/from structural form if a need arises.
 Arithmetics is limited to what one can do using lists as Peano numbers; also, for numbers and chars, access to ordering is provided to support simple ranges.
 One can imitate `string-append` without a dedicated converter, but this unnecessarily complicates generation of identifiers, which is a major use case.